shimkiv/paypalm-spring-boot/README.md

 * Update ``PayPal`` user account settings
 * Profit !

+### Tests

+* In order to execute embedded Web UI tests first compile, build artifacts and run the application itself using the command provided above, then:
+    * ``mvn test`` ... to run tests using Chrome Web-driver

+    or

+    * ``mvn test -Dselenide.browser=firefox`` ... to run tests using Firefox (Gecko) Web-driver.
+Other supported values are: "chrome", "firefox", "legacy_firefox" (upto ESR 52), "ie", "opera", "edge".
+Note that browsers need to be installed separately.

 ### Notes ###

 * Please be aware that PayPal's "sandbox" is not stable and thus you can fall into the "timed out" issues.